biocatiit/website/content/pages/sector/orientation_10.rst

 beamline phone by pushing 71 then by entering in the area code and phone number.

-Part 2 of the BioCAT sector orientation is a tour of LOM, wet-lab, beamline console area, and D-hutch.
-There will also be a short in-person quiz.
+**Part 2 of the BioCAT Sector Orientation is a tour of LOM, wet-lab, beamline console area, and D-hutch.
+There will also be a short in-person quiz.**

 .. column::